Section 409.1664, Florida Statutes, authorizes monetary benefits to certain employees who adopt a child from the Florida child welfare system.

 On July 1, 2020, updates were made to s.
 409.1664 F.S.; expanding the definition of qualifying adoptive employees to include veterans, servicemembers, and OPS workers who have been employed with a state agency for at least one year.

 If, prior to the adoption, the child was in the permanent custody of the Florida Department of Children and Families and the final order of adoption was granted on or after July 1, 2015 (inception date of program), the child may be eligible.
 Children adopted internationally, through interventions, or privately do not qualify.

-The Office of Child Welfare will accept applications during the annual open enrollment period, beginning the first business day of March and concluding on the last business day of April.
+The Office of Child Welfare will accept applications during the annual open enrollment period, beginning the first business day of January and concluding on the last business day of March.
 To be considered for benefits, applicants must submit a completed Application for Adoption Benefits.
-It is the employee’s responsibility to obtain all necessary signatures prior to submission of the application.
 Employees who apply and are determined to be qualified but are not awarded a benefit must re-apply the next year.

-The funding of the program varies each year and the amount of the annual appropriation affects how many applicants will receive the benefit.
+The funding of the program varies each year and the amount of the annual appropriation affects how many applicants will receive a monetary benefit.
 By law, payments must be made in a lump sum and are considered supplemental wages and applicable payroll taxes must be deducted.

-Contact your Human Resources Office, the Adoption Information Center at 1-800-96-ADOPT, or StateEmployee.Adoption@myflfamilies.com for additional information regarding the State Employee Adoption Benefit Program.
+Contact your Human Resources Office or the Adoption Information Center at 1-800-96-ADOPT for additional information about the State Employee Adoption Benefit Program.